Chilling out to fight cancer: cold therapy meets immunotherapy in new trial

 Summary

-This early-phase study tests whether spending time in a cool room (around 18°C) can make standard immunotherapy work better for people with solid tumors.
-About 24 participants will receive the cold exposure alongside their usual PD-1/PD-L1 inhibitor treatment.
-The main goals are to see if the combination is safe and doable, and to get an early look at whether it helps shrink tumors.
+This early-phase study tests whether spending time in a cool room (around 18°C for 12 hours a day) can make standard immunotherapy drugs work better for people with solid tumors.
+Twenty-four adults with various solid cancers will receive cold exposure alongside their usual PD-1/PD-L1 inhibitor treatment.
+The main goals are to check if this combination is safe and doable, and to get an early look at whether it helps shrink tumors.

 Disclaimer